Outcast (person)

-An outcast is someone who is rejected or cast out, as from home or from society or in some way excluded, looked down upon, or ignored.
+An outcast (also known as a pariah) is someone who is rejected or cast out, as from home or from society or in some way excluded, looked down upon, or ignored.
 In common English speech, an outcast may be anyone who does not fit in with normal society, which can contribute to a sense of isolation.

 Compare the concept of sending to Coventry.